 Step 3: Lubricating the garage door rollers

 The final step is to lubricate the garage door rollers.
-Start by opening the door halfway and securing it in place with clamps or locking pliers.
+Start by opening the door halfway and securing it with clamps or locking pliers.
 This will prevent the door from accidentally closing while you work on lubricating the rollers.
 Apply a small amount of lubricant to each roller, ensuring that it reaches all moving parts.
-Use a rag or a brush to spread the lubricant evenly, making sure to cover both the roller bearings and the shaft.
+Use a rag or a brush to spread the lubricant evenly, covering the roller bearings and the shaft.
 Once all the rollers are lubricated, move the door up and down a few times to distribute the lubricant evenly and ensure smooth operation.

 Common mistakes to avoid when lubricating your garage door